GitHub PR Interaction with Jenkins

 For example:

-• @drake-jenkins-bot mac-arm-ventura-clang-bazel-experimental-release please
+• @drake-jenkins-bot mac-arm-sonoma-clang-bazel-experimental-release please

 • @drake-jenkins-bot linux-jammy-clang-bazel-experimental-valgrind-memcheck please